NicolasHug/nicolashug.github.io/_posts/2019-06-01-gradient_boosting_descent.md

 actually just a vector in $\mathcal{R}^n$, just like $\mathbf{\theta}$ is a vector in $\mathcal{R}^d$.

-So there's nothing keeping us from minimizing the loss with respect to the predictions.
+So, conceptually, there is nothing keeping us from minimizing the loss with respect to the predictions.

 Let's try that.